 Patients that have a suspicious lesion on a scan which cannot be safely accessed to obtain a biopsy.
 In such cases, watching if the lesion grows over 2-3 months may be a reasonable plan.

-It is important to consult an MCC specialist if the lesion turns out to be MCC in order to determine the best treatment recommendations for an individual case (surgery, radiation, and/or systemic systemic Affecting the entire body.
+It is important to consult an MCC specialist if the lesion that was biopsied turns out to be MCC in order to determine the best treatment recommendations for an individual case (surgery, radiation, and/or systemic systemic Affecting the entire body.
 Compare to local. therapy).
 If the lesion is another type of cancer, please see an appropriate specialist for treatment recommendations.

 While an MCC on the skin can look quite unconcerning (like a cyst or folliculitis lesion), under the microscope, MCC can easily be identified as a cancer of the ‘small blue round cell’ category.
 When a lesion falls into that category, the pathologist almost always orders a set of tests as described above (CK20, TTF1, etc).
 In the vast majority of cases, the pattern of CK20 and other tests makes the diagnosis of MCC quite easy for the pathologist.

 The following clinical publications and scientific research provide additional in-depth information about skin biopsies.